jacobocasado/maldev/processes, threads and handles.md

 # Processes
 Instance of an executable.
 Container that has everything needed for a program to run (code, data, memory...).
-BUT, single thread.
-Each thread has its own process.

-If an application has one thread, it has one process.
-Therefore, an application can have more than one process attached to it, one per each thread; e.g., chrome spawn a new process for each tab that we create.

 Also, an application can have a single process and this process can spawn MULTIPLE processes; these processes are called "child processes".
 Typically, the process **does not know how to communicate with other process**.
 Each process has its own **virtual address space**, VA space.
 Remember that processes think they are alone in the computer.

 Application processes, background processes, window processes.